joseph-salmon/pito-press-v2/site/index.md

 ---
 ## Nau mai / welcome

-Pito Press is a social enterprise creating tools for learning and unlearning in Aotearoa.

-We research, write, design and co-create resources and publications to tautoko those who are learning or reclaiming te reo Māori.
+Pito Press is a social enterprise who research, write, design and co-create resources and publications to tautoko those who are learning or reclaiming te reo Māori.

 We work collaboratively as Te Tiriti partners with tāngata whenua to contribute to decolonisation.